xiaoyunyang/xiaoyunyang.github.io/content/post/career-interview-study-guide.md

   - Career
   - WebApp
   - Guide
+keywords:
+  - career transition
+  - learn programming
+  - coding bootcamps
+  - interview prep
+  - personal brand
+  - learn to code
 thumbnailImagePosition: left
 thumbnailImage: /post/images/long-term-planning.png
+coverImage: /post/images/long-term-planning.png
 ---

-Nothing strikes more anxiety and self-doubt than the dreaded Job Interview.
+Nothing strikes more anxiety and self-doubt than the dreaded job interview.
 The thought of participating in an activity designed for the sole purpose of evaluating your worth and the potential for rejection is enough to discourage many people from applying to jobs for which they lack all of the qualifications requested by the job posting.
 While qualification is important to accomplish the advertised job, it is not everything an employer looks for in a person they want to hire to be a part of the team, to grow with the company and help the company grow.
 The goal of this article is to provide a guide based on my personal experience for how to prepare for getting offers from jobs for which you don't have all the qualifications.

 <!--more-->
 <!--toc-->